MS in Civic Analytics

 Applicants are considered on an individual basis.
 In addition to the Graduate College minimum requirements, applicants must meet the following program requirements:

-• Grade Point Average: Minimum 3.00/4.00 for the final 60 semester (90 quarter) hours of undergraduate study.
-Applications with a master's degree must have maintained a minimum GPA of 3.00/4.00 in that program.
+• Grade Point Average: Minimum 2.75/4.00 for the final 60 semester (90 quarter) hours of undergraduate study.

 • Evidence of Quantitative and Analytical Skills: Due to the quantitative nature of the Master of Science in Civic Analytics (MSCA) degree, applicants are asked to have or prove evidence of one or more of the following:

-• Bachelor or higher degree with course work in data analysis or visualization
+• Bachelor or higher degree with coursework in data analysis or visualization

 • Transcripts that include a grade of B or higher in a course in statistics or calculus